big bucks

 双语例句

-这些金粒看起来很小,但积少成多,加在一起就能卖个大价钱。 - And that's why they pay me the big bucks.
+这些金粒看起来很小,但积少成多,加在一起就能卖个大价钱。 - "That's why you pay me the big bucks."